mrkmiller/PDB-Vue-and-JsonAPI-example/README.md

 # directory

-> A directory of Person's on a SiteFarm site
+> A directory of Persons on a SiteFarm site

 ## Build Setup